 Today I was struck with many thoughts.

 It came about like this: My mom gave me some very long bell-bottom pants.
 So long I walked on the tails.
-I've needed new pants, my current wears include leggings and more leggings.
-Pants would be nice, maybe I'd feel like an adult again and not like a milk dispenser.
+I have needed new pants as my current wears are leggings and more leggings.
+Pants would be nice, maybe I would feel like an adult again and not like a milk dispenser.

 Only I needed to sew them.
 I figured it wouldn't take long to shorten and skinny-jean them, so I handed off baby to Dad and went upstairs for what I hoped would be a relaxing half hour of communing with my sewing machine.

 Only it wasn't.
-The baby (who was recovering from a cold) was fussy and Dad kept calling to me from downstairs interrupting what was supposed to be my zen moment.
+The baby (who was recovering from a cold) was fussy and Dad kept calling to me from downstairs "to help" interrupting what was supposed to be my zen moment.
 I was ticked off.
 Reuben shouldn't be hungry.
-I'd just fed him.
-I only wanted pants to wear.
-I ignored Brian, who was saying things like "mommy will come back, don't worry" to my whiny 7-month old.
-Reuben finally quieted down and I could hear him playing with some toys.
+I had just fed him.
+I kept thinking I only want pants to wear.
+So I ignored Brian, who was saying things like "mommy will come back, don't worry" to my whiny 7-month old and giving me "the eyes" of "please help me".
+As I threaded my sewing machine Reuben finally quieted down and I could hear him playing with some toys.
 I tackled my pants.

 I made one leg too wide and one leg to tight.